 Note: Merchants who process more than $100,000 annually will be asked to sign a Commercial Entity Agreement acknowledging that the payments processed are associated with a commercial business.

-Individual states have their own rules and regulations regarding surcharges.
-Learn more about applying a surcharge with Square.
+Individual states have their own rules and regulations regarding service charges.
+Learn more about applying a service charge with Square.